Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • Is Flow running?
 Look for the Flow icon in your menu bar (Mac), system tray (Windows), or notification shade (Android).
 If it's missing, open Wispr Flow.

 • Does the bar or bubble appear in other apps?
 Try a different app or browser.
-If it works there, the issue is app-specific, not Flow-wide.
+If it works there, the issue is app-specific.
+If it doesn't appear anywhere, follow the platform-specific steps below.

 Troubleshooting steps